The concepts of ruminant nutrition

 The attention to detail that I have witnessed in the management of the best herds of cows, beef enterprises and flocks of sheep, is proof positive that management and stockmanship also need to go hand in hand with good nutrition.

-For the record, my Ultramix (2020) program allows me to select from three updated models MP, FiM, and the French PDI.
+For the record, my Ultramix (2020) program allows me to select from four updated models MP, FiM, the French PDI and the new NutriOpt system (NutriOpt after 1st November 2020).
 This allows for a better approach to prediction, but we still need to get our boots dirty!